-This rhythmicon was first owned by Nicholas Slonimsky who later sold it to Joseph Schillinger.
+This rhythmicon was first owned by Nicolas Slonimsky who later sold it to Joseph Schillinger.
 Schillinger's widow, Frances, donated it in 1966 to The Smithsonian.

-Nicolas Solnimsky spoke of the two rhythmicons, saying,
+Nicolas Slonimsky spoke of the two rhythmicons, saying,

 I kept my Rhythmicon for some ten years and then sold it to Schillinger.
 Cowell's own Rhythmicon went to the New School for Social Research.
 Neither of the two instruments could be activated for a performance.